Shivajirao Holkar: Life

+He was in poor health, and apparently had indicated a desire to abdicate several times before he formally said so to the Viceroy, Lord Curzon in August 1902, delaying the actual ceremony until after the 1903 Delhi Durbar.
+He abdicated on 31 January 1903 in favour of his 12-year old son Tukojirao Holkar III, and retired to Barwaha.

 In 1865 he married Maharani Shrimant Akhand Soubhagyavati Girja Bai Sahib Holkar, later Maharani Shrimant Akhand Soubhagyavati Varanasi Bai Sahib Holkar, Shrimant Maharani Sahib Akhand Soubhagyavati Chandrabhaga Bai Holkar, Maharani Sita Bai Soubhagyavati Shrimant Akhand Sahib Holkar.

 He died at Maheshwar on 13 October 1908.
 He had two sons and six daughters.